Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 Four physical units are, i) time: 1/wpe (c/wpe: electron inertia length), ii) length: c/wpe, iii) mass: electron mass, and iv) charge: electron charge.
-The program is written in Fortran 2003, and MPICH 3 for parallelization.
+The program is written in Fortran 2003 and MPI version 3 for parallelization.

 By the implicit scheme it is free from the Courant condition, that is, Dx(length)/Dt(time step) >< c, the speed of light.